switch-900/Oodinals-Nexus-Loader/README.md

 ## Fee Rates

-> **On-chain note:** `getFeeRate()` fetches live data directly.
-A popup window is only opened as a last resort if the direct request is blocked.
-In practice you can call it in the same flow as other methods — but if you don't need live rates, hardcoding `feeRate` in your JSON config is still the simplest option.
+> **On-chain note:** `getFeeRate()` opens a proxy popup window to fetch live data.
+Do not call it in the same click handler as `createInscription()` — each needs its own user gesture.
+If you don't need live rates, just hardcode `feeRate` in your JSON config.

 ```js
 // Separate button for fee rates (needs its own click)